Set up Control Management

 • When "required" is marked, the responsible is not able to submit the control, unless the task is performed.

-• When "conditions" is marked, this task will only be show or hidden, depending on the answer of a radio-button or checklist task above.
+• When "conditions" is marked, this task will only be shown or hidden, depending on the answer of a radio-button or checklist task above.

 Can I preview the control from the perspective of the responsible?